Elma Walsh of #LiveLife foundation addresses fifth annual Ceiliúradh Cois Life

 She continued: “The good news is that we are not standing alone.
 Look around the room this evening and see all the potential that exists for the future.”

-Eilís Mulroy of the Pro Life Campaign thanked all the supporters, donors and volunteers of the Pro Life Campaign for their commitment and commented that the huge turnout for last Saturday’s dinner is further proof that the pro-life movement is resilient and re-energised following last year’s abortion referendum.
+Eilís Mulroy of the Pro Life Campaign thanked all the supporters, donors as well as Sallux and the volunteers of the Pro Life Campaign for their commitment and commented that the huge turnout for last Saturday’s dinner is further proof that the pro-life movement is resilient and re-energised following last year’s abortion referendum.
 She said particular encouragement should be taken from the very noticeable high numbers of young people who attended.

 You can view more photos from the event here